 It's helpful to remember the goal of the Church in society isn't the Christianization of institutions, but the evangelization of individuals.
-Pray for government to stay out of our lives - and let us share our faith freely.
+Let's pray for government to stay out of our lives, and let us share our faith freely.